 All properties requesting water service where no meter and/or tap exist must pay a water connection fee.
 For most residential customers this is a ¾” connection.
 Customers requiring water connection are encouraged to click on the “"Rates" Navigation Button above, for details.

 The JCWSA was created as a political subdivision of the State of Georgia by an act of the Georgia General Assembly in 1986 to facilitate providing water and sewer service to citizens of Jackson County.
 The JCWSA is governed by a 5-member board of directors, each of whom must reside in Jackson County, and each is appointed by the board of commissioners of Jackson County.
 Members serve staggered 3-year terms without compensation for a period not to exceed 9-years.
 An Authority member can not be reappointed after 3 consecutive terms without at least one year of inactive status.
 Currently, the board members are:

 The JCWSA operates as an independent political subdivision of the state, similar to counties and cities in Georgia.
 However, the Authority is not a taxing entity and therefore operates as an enterprise, meaning it operates solely off of the revenues from water and sewer billings and fees.

 In the past, the JCWSA did receive a percentage of the Special Local Option Sales Tax (SPLOST) dollars from Jackson County.
 SPLOST dollars were used exclusively for large water projects including transmission lines, large mains, water towers and pumping stations.
-At the close of the 2011 calendar year, the Authority will no longer receive any portion of SPLOST.
+At the close of the 2011 calendar year, the Authority no longer received any portion of SPLOST.